jamalsbanana/batterysaver/README.md

-this is sourcecode is for an android app specifically for android 13+
+When BatterySaver is finished, it should record the mic input at specific times of the day without explicity telling the user. android 13+ only.